Axiologic/SwarmShape/README.md

          default view for user model if the context view doesn't exist -->

          <div shape-model="@user" shape-context="notLoggedIn" ></div>

-* cached dynamic controllers:  like dynamic controllers but preserves the views for quick switches (tabs, etc)

 * watch and bind chains (@ means bind relative to current model)